By John James

 Understanding these platform differences is crucial if you want to text authentically like Gen Z. What works on Instagram might seem completely out of place on Discord, and TikTok-specific language would look strange in a text message.

 The biggest mistake?
 Trying too hard.
 Nothing screams "I'm pretending to be Gen Z" like cramming every slang term and abbreviation into a single message.
 Gen Z can smell inauthenticity from a mile away, and overcompensating is the fastest route to cringe territory.
+In 2026, Gen Z values genuine effort over perfect execution, so focus on being authentic rather than mimicking every trend.

 Here are some specific mistakes to avoid: